Inspection Reports for

 Findings

-The facility failed to protect Resident #1 from physical abuse by Resident #2, resulting in bruises on Resident #1's arm and face.
-The investigation included staff interviews, resident assessments, and notification of family and police.
-Resident #2 was moved to another room and placed on 15-minute checks to prevent further incidents.
+The facility failed to protect Resident #1 from abuse by Resident #2, resulting in bruises and physical harm.
+The investigation included interviews, skin assessments, and notifications to family, police, and providers.
+Resident #2 was moved to another room and placed on 15-minute checks.

 Deficiencies (1)